Why did I test it?

 - Java 7: 19s

-So, Java 8 is slower than Java 7. node.js crushes them pretty hard.
+So, Java 8 is slower than Java 7.
+Node crushes them pretty hard - and that's quite an understatement.
+Note that the newer the version of Java, the worse it is.
+I surely did not expect that.
 I don't know much about V8 (node js engine), but I know a few things about Java.
 HotSpot takes its time to optimize the code it runs.
 Let's do a for loop with 10 iterations and see how much time it takes at the 10th iteration:

 - node.js: 600ms - one core used